expresspigeon/blog/src/content/posts/2013/add-google-map-image-to-your-email-newsletter-in-seconds.md

-Title: Add a Google Map to your email newsletter in seconds
-Date: 2013-11-26 22:41
-Author: Paul Jorgensen

 Want to include a map of an upcoming event in your next email newsletter?
 We have you covered!
 The ExpressPigeon Map Widget makes it